 However, eventually I dragged myself away, calling in on Double Knot to get some photos (and to try the espresso) before dropping in on Bluestone Lane, again to grab some photos.
-From there I headed north and onto my final stop in Philadelphia, ironically calling in on the only coffee shop I hadn’t visited before in one form or another, Peddler Coffee, across the street from the Barnes Foundation.
-Fortified by a lovely Chemex of a Colombian single-origin, I headed for the station and my train south.
+From there I headed north and onto my final stop in Philadelphia, ironically calling in on the only coffee shop I hadn’t visited before in one form or another, Peddler Coffee, a couple of blocks from the Barnes Foundation.
+Fortified by a lovely Chemex of a Costa Rican single-origin, I headed for the station and my train south.

 You can see what happened on the train, and how I wasn’t really going to Washington DC, after the gallery.

 Saturday, 13th February: Heading (Further) South

 One thing I’ve discovered while travelling by Amtrak is that not all Amtrak trains are created equal.
 Take, for example, the train I caught to Washington DC.
 This was, in fact, the train for New Orleans, a train I one day hope to take all the way to its final destination (something I managed two years later), having previously done the route from Chicago to New Orleans.
 I should also point out that while I’ve been saying that I’m going “to DC” (because in my head I am going to visit my friends in DC), I was actually getting the train to Manassas, two stops further on from DC’s Union Station.
 This is because, while in my head my friends are my “DC friends”, they actually live in Centerville, which is out by Dulles Airport.
 This is due west of DC and about as far out of the city as Guildford is out of London (this is true, by the way, of my Boston friends and my Chicago friends, all of whom lack the common decency to actually live in the cities my head says they do).